Khaledgarbaya/PIXI-connect-four/README.md

 ## Intorduction

-Some assets are used downloaded from this link http://graphicburger.com/mobile-game-gui/ Use for business may require a license
+Some assets are used downloaded from this link http://graphicburger.com/mobile-game-gui/ Use for business may require a license.

+This project startes PIXI js bilerplate https://github.com/edwinwebb/pixi-seed for easy setup

 ## Getting started